 Why take part?

-If you want to be considered for the 2020 Cohort you must submit and Expression of Interest by the 31st July, 2020.
-Only those candidates who have submitted an expression of interest will be permitted to apply for a place on the Programme in 2020.
-All Expressions of Interest received by the 31st July 2020 will be sent directly to the relevant Training Hub, who will then make contact with these candidates in order to complete the final stage of the application process (Stage 2).
+If you want to be considered for the next PiPC Cohort, you must submit an Expression of Interest (see tab above) by the 31st October, 2020.
+Only those candidates who have submitted an expression of interest will be permitted to apply for a place on the Programme.
+All Expressions of Interest received by the 31st October 2020 will be sent directly to the relevant Training Hub, who will then make contact with these candidates in order to complete the final stage of the application process (Stage 2).

 1.The PiPC offer

-1.1 PiPC is a three or four-year part-time distance-learning Masters programme designed either for experienced post-registration post-paramedics (3-years), or for paramedics that have newly registered or due to register before October 2020 (4-years duration).
+1.1 PiPC is a three distance-learning ACP Masters programme designed either for experienced post-registration post-paramedics (3-years).

 2. We welcome expressions of interest in joining the PiPC Phase 2 programme from:

-- Post-registration experienced paramedics already employed in a clinical role, for example primary care (In or Out of Ours) or urgent care roles.
+- Experienced Paramedics (minimum of three years post-registration clinical experience) already employed in a clinical role, for example ambulance services, primary care (In or Out of Ours) or urgent care roles.

-Please note that working in the primary/urgent care sectors is highly challenging.
+Please note that working in the primary/urgent care sectors can be very challenging.
 Prospective PiPC trainees should be highly motivated to expand their clinical scope of practice, and to commit themselves to lifelong learning both academically and in practice, in order to become effective in role.

 3. Your commitment as a PiPC Trainee: